BIAV Outbreak in Dairy Cattle

 There are no known risks from beef or pasteurized dairy products from cows infected with BIAV.
 Human cases of BIAV are rare.
 Most cases develop through direct contact with infected animals and show mild, flu-like symptoms.
 Basic preventive hygiene is recommended, including wearing clean gloves and thoroughly washing hands after working with cattle and before eating food.

-The disease is believed to have entered dairy cattle from wild birds, although it seems to spread between cows as well.
-Dairies are encouraged to take steps to limit wild bird’s access to feed and cattle, and to restrict unnecessary movement of cattle onto the farm.
+The disease is believed to have entered dairy cattle from infected wild birds, although it is believed to be primarily spread by cow movement.
+Dairies are encouraged to restrict unnecessary movement of cattle onto the farm.
 If it is necessary to bring animals onto your dairy, it is recommended to quarantine them from the rest of the herd for a minimum of 21 days.